 The Future of IAM and IDM

-As the world of IAM and Privileged Identity Management becomes more mainstream, systems are improving upon per-existing standards both in speed and usability.
+As the world of IAM and Privileged Identity Management becomes more mainstream, systems are improving upon pre-existing standards both in speed and usability.

 The newest IDM solutions are taking identity out of the hands of the IT department, and putting it into the hands of regular employees.

-Advanced Privileged Identity Management tools are providing ways for managers, HR, and users to create custom workflows, shared resources, custom forms, and self-service requests to give them access to systems like never before.
+Advanced Privileged Identity Management tools are providing ways for managers, HR, and users to create custom workflows, shared resources, custom forms, and self-service requests for both applications and service requests to give them access to control systems like never before.

 Additional Advantages of Using Identity Management